-First and foremost, business owners need to be clear about what they want to achieve, with realistic and time-bound goals.
-This includes, understanding the current as is state and the future to be state (the what), along with the reasons for change (the whys) and ways to achieve change and improvement (the how). e.g. how to make your business more efficient.
+First and foremost, it’s important to be clear about what you want to achieve and why.
+This includes, understanding the current as is state and ideas you currently have about the future (the what), along with the reasons for change (the whys).
+This will help determine what business process improvement needs to happen and how to make your business efficient (the how).

-- What are the pitfalls (and advantages) of making business process improvements?
+- What are the pitfalls (and advantages) of making a business process improvement?

 - Who are the key stakeholders in the process?

 - Have you and will you, involve the key stakeholders?
 If not, why not?
-Staff who do the day-to-day work/tasks are best placed to make your business more efficient because they’re closest to the current process
+Staff who do the day-to-day work/tasks are best placed to make your business efficient because they’re closest to the current process.

-- What are the cost and risk implications of making improvements/changes?
-For example, the impact on Business as Usual (BAU) whilst delivering a project or business process improvement.
+- What are the cost and risk implications of making business process improvements and changes?
+For example, the impact on Business as Usual (BAU) whilst delivering a business process improvement project.

 - Have you created a project plan, and do you know how to manage a project effectively?